starkware-libs/papyrus/README.md

 `Papyrus` default [configuration file](config/default_config.json) documents all the available parameters, including pointers to common values and `#is_none` flags for optional parameters.

-You can override the default with your own key-value configuration json file, by providing a path to the `--config_file` command-line argument.
-Note that the configuration file can be partial or even empty.
+You can override the default with configuration json files, by providing paths to the `--config_file` command-line argument.
+We provide preset json files for several Starknet networks [here](config/presets).
+Note that the configuration files can be partial.
 Alternatively, You can specify environment variables and command-line arguments.
 See the available command-line arguments by running: